 Around 2 km from Munnar, the KDHP Museum, popularly known as Tata Tea Museum, is located in the Nallathanni Estate of Tata Tea.
-This museum is known for housing an assortment of old objects, out of which the most popular is the burial urn that was excavated from the area of Periakanal Estate.
-This urn can be dated back to the 2nd century AD.
+It is known for housing an assortment of old objects, out of which the most popular is the burial urn excavated from the area of Periyakanal Estate, which dates back to the 2nd century AD.

-The museum is known to display the story of Munnar that how it was transformed from an unoccupied piece of land to an expansive plantation town.
-Photographs and old machines that were used in tea processing can be seen on display.
-Such objects are also on display that show the endeavors of planters who dreamt of turning this wilderness into a tea plantation with very little resources and negligible equipment.
+Tata Tea Museum Munnar tells the story of Munnar about how it was transformed from an unoccupied piece of land to an expansive plantation town.
+Photographs and old machines used in tea processing can be seen on display.
+Also, the objects that show the endeavors of planters who dreamt of turning this wilderness into a tea plantation with very little resources and negligible equipment are also exhibited.

-Tata Tea Musum also has a huge sundial that was made in 1913.
+Tata Tea Museum also has a huge sundial made in 1913.
 Made at the Art Industrial School, Nazareth in Tamil Nadu, it lies on a granite block.
 Another separate section has vintage furniture brought here from colonial bungalows.
-Magneto phone, wooden chairs, decorative objects, tables, a wooden bath tub, typewriters, iron ovens, an EPABX and manual calculators are on display here.
+Magneto phones, wooden chairs, decorative objects, tables, a wooden bathtub, typewriters, iron ovens, an EPABX, and manual calculators are on display here.

-You can also see a documentary of half an hour that explains the historical journey of Munnar.
+You can also see a half an hour documentary that explains the historical journey of Munnar.